-Konishi Gaffney Architects were tasked with modernising this terraced Edwardian house to provide a more open-plan arrangement and a better connection between the internal space and the mature garden to the rear.
-This should include new kitchen and living areas and a bathroom on the ground floor.
+Konishi Gaffney Architects extended and upgraded this small terraced Edwardian house to provide more open-plan living space with a better connection to the garden to the rear.
+This includes a new kitchen and a bathroom on the ground floor.

-The proposed design was to alter the existing extension to form a new full width, single storey extension to the rear of the property by infilling the overshadowed space between the existing buildings.
-Internal alterations and a more gradual descent into the garden will improve the access to the external space.
-Large areas of glass allowed a better visual connection to the external with the help of beautiful slimline sliding foors.
-A large rooflight was installed to bring light deep into the plan.
+The design was to alter an existing extension to form a new full-width room to the rear infilling the overshadowed space between the existing buildings.
+Internal alterations and a more gradual descent into the garden improved the access and flow within the house.
+A large area of glass allows visual connection to the garden and light to flood in with the help of slimline magnetic sliding doors.
+A large rooflight was included to bring light deeper into the plan where the kitchen is located.

 - Photography: © Nanne Springer.